-Episerver is by default set up to display comments and changes to projects in the user interface immediately.
-If Episerver experiences problems with the these immediate updates, the following dialog box is displayed.
+Episerver is by default set up to display project comments and changes to projects in the user interface immediately.
+If Episerver experiences problems with the these immediate updates, the following dialog box appears.

 The Real-time Updates dialog box can have two main reasons.
-It appears either because Episerver has encountered a network problem and cannot connect to the web server or because your system does not have the WebSocket protocol enabled, which is used for the real-time updates of the user interface.
+It appears because Episerver has encountered a network problem and cannot connect to the web server, or because your system does not have the WebSocket protocol enabled, which is used for the real-time updates of the user interface.

 Network problems occur if there is an error in the web server configuration, or if there are problems with your corporate network or the with Internet connection.
 As long as there is a problem, you are unable to continue working with Episerver.

 Whatever the reason, Episerver will try to reconnect to the web server.
 If it still cannot connect after a number of attempts, you get an error message saying: “The server has been unavailable for an extended period of time.
 Please verify the internet connection and refresh the browser.”